SimonPadbury/baselayer-3/_src/typography.md

 Besides those already introduced, Baselayer also has utility classes for:

-* `t-big` — increase font size by 1.5em.
+* `t-big` — increase font size by 1.5em (but there’s no clamp ramp).
 Use it directly on a `<p>` to enlarge the font (e.g. for a lead paragraph).
-But don’t use `t-big`  directly on a heading, because that will overrive the heading size — but you can use it on a _wrapper_ around a heading that you wish to enlarge (e.g. for a title or hero component).
+Note: don’t use `t-big`  directly on a heading, because that will override the heading size.
+But you can use it on a wrapping element around a heading that you wish to enlarge (e.g. for a title or hero component).
 * `t-small` (or use the `<small>` HTML tag) — decrease font-size to 0.75em
 * `t-highlight` (or use the `<mark>` HTML tag) — text highlighter
 * `t-right`, `t-center`, and `t-left` — text alignment
 * `t-lighter`, `t-normal`, `t-semibold`, `t-bold`, `t-heavy` — font weights
 * `t-italic` — font style italic
 * `t-uppercase` — text transform to capitals
-* `t-loose`, `t-tight` — slightly inchrease or slightly decrease letter spacing
 * `t-noline` — use to remove the underline (underscore) from links where having it may be inappropriate (e.g. in menus)
 * `hover:t-line` – make underline appear on hover (pair as `t-noline hover:t-line` on a link)
   * Example `t-noline hover:t-line`: <a class="t-noline hover:t-line" href="http://example.com">example</a>